ddinu/observable/docs/developers.rst

 separated_by_underscores.
 Try to match the code in the file that you're editing and everything should be fine.

-Also try to keep files under 200 lines and definetly keep files under 500 lines;
+Try to keep files under a couple hundred lines.
+Definetly keep them under 500 lines (comments, includes and all).

-and within reason, limit yourself to 80 characters per line if possible.
+Also, within reason, limit yourself to 80 characters per line.

 Testing
 -------